ATTX-project/ATTX-project.github.io/attx_project/ATTX-Architecture-Overview.md

 Figure 2.
 Version 1 of Inter-component Communication

-* **Version 1** - represents the base structure for achieving the flow of data between the three main components.
+* **Version 1** - represents the base structure for achieving the flow of data between the three core components.
 At this stage the distinction between the components is rudimentary.
 For example the Graph Manager consists of a single scheduled event that consumes the UVProvovenance API.
 Components communication with direct HTTP requests using hard-coded component names.

 ![Figure 3.
 Version 3 of Inter-component Communication](images/v3-intercomponent_communication.svg)